GMShahzaib/outport/README.md

 - Simple setup and usage in an Express environment
 - Supports multiple servers and environments

+Here’s the updated installation and usage guide:

+---

 ## Installation

 Install **Outport** via NPM: